RikkaApps/websites/shizuku/guide/setup.md

 #### GrapheneOS

-The setting "Secure app spawning" may need to be disabled.
+The Security setting "Secure app spawning" may need to be disabled.
 Note: GrapheneOS is not an officially supported ROM, but as of January 2023 Shizuku will run on it.

 ### Start via root: cannot start on boot